CloudSecurityAlliance/CSA-Guidance/Domain 10- Application Security.md

 As with vulnerability assessment there will almost certainly be limits on performing penetration tests without the permission of the cloud provider.
 The CSA recommends adapting penetration testing for cloud using the following guidelines:

 * Use a testing firm that has experience on the cloud provider where the application is deployed.
 * Include developers and cloud administrators within the scope of the test.
 Many cloud breaches attack those who maintain the cloud, not the application on the cloud itself.
+This includes the cloud management plane.
 * If the application is a multi-tenant app allow the penetration testers authorized access as a tenant to see if they can compromise the tenancy isolation and use their access to break into another tenant's environment or data.

 #### Deployment pipeline security